argibonaventure/mini_project_react/README.md

 Dear Mas Muhsin,

 I apologize that I couldn't finish this project appropriately.
-I need to understand the logic one by one while implementing the codes to give me fully understanding on what I'm doing.
-I am a slow learner and had limited time to do this.
-I will finish this project soon by tomorrow or the latest this end of week.
+I need to understand the logic one by one while implementing the codes to fully understand what I'm doing.
+I am a slow learner of this new stuff and had limited time to do this.
+I will finish this project by tomorrow or, at the latest the end of the week.
 Thank you so much.

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Library:

-- Using Tailwind CSS
+- Tailwind CSS
-- Using flowbite tailwind component for the modal
+- Flowbite tailwind component for the modal
+- React Icons

+note :
+- I use conditional logic to replace the navbar button with "member" (navbar with voucher button + logout button) navbar after login. it still didn't go as I wished, so you need to refresh or move to other pages first after login.